townmath/cisp400-reader/_sources/beginnings/types.rst

            std::cout << "x + y = " << (x + y) << '\n';
          }

+   .. tab:: Video

+      This video the representation of int on most computers.

+      - How data is stored in computer's memory.
+      - Size and range of int
+      - Signed and unsigned int
+      - How negative numbers are stored in binary.

+      .. youtube:: zxb8DvLUqcM
+         :http: https

 Overflow involving signed integral types overflows into the most significant bit, effectively changing the sign, as in the preceding example.